 Make an Impact

-This program provides both students and alumni the opportunity to form a valuable connection.
-Students will gain valuable insight into the professional world and alumni will have the opportunity to make a positive impact on a student’s experience.
+This program provides students and alumni/parents the opportunity to form a valuable connection.
+Students will gain valuable insight into the professional world and alumni and parents will have the opportunity to make a positive impact on a student’s experience.